chamilo/chash/README.md

       translation:import_language           Import a Chamilo language package
-      translation:list                      Gets all languages as a list translation:platform_language         Gets or sets the platform language
+      translation:list                      Gets all languages as a list translation:platform_language         Gets or sets the platform language translation:terms_package             Generates a package of given language terms

     user
       user:change_pass                      Updates the user password to the one given